abpframework/abp/docs/en/Tutorials/Part-1.md

 }
 ````

-* `BookAppService` is derived from `CrudAppService<...>` which implements all the CRUD (create, read, update, delete) methods defined above.
+* `BookAppService` is derived from `CrudAppService<...>` which implements all the CRUD (create, read, update, delete) methods defined by the `ICrudAppService`.
 * `BookAppService` injects `IRepository<Book, Guid>` which is the default repository for the `Book` entity.
 ABP automatically creates default repositories for each aggregate root (or entity).
 See the [repository document](https://docs.abp.io/en/abp/latest/Repositories).
-* `BookAppService` uses `IObjectMapper` to map `Book` objects to `BookDto` objects and `CreateUpdateBookDto` objects to `Book` objects.
+* `BookAppService` uses `IObjectMapper` service ([see](../Object-To-Object-Mapping.md)) to map `Book` objects to `BookDto` objects and `CreateUpdateBookDto` objects to `Book` objects.
 The Startup template uses the [AutoMapper](http://automapper.org/) library as the object mapping provider.
 We have defined the mappings before, so it will work as expected.

-### Auto API Controllers
+## Auto API Controllers

-We normally create **Controllers** to expose application services as **HTTP API** endpoints.
-This allows browsers or 3rd-party clients to call them via AJAX.
+In a typical ASP.NET Core application, you create **API Controllers** to expose application services as **HTTP API** endpoints.
+This allows browsers or 3rd-party clients to call them over HTTP.
 ABP can [**automagically**](https://docs.abp.io/en/abp/latest/API/Auto-API-Controllers) configures your application services as MVC API Controllers by convention.

 #### Swagger UI